 The operators will also have to buy official league data from professional competitions to provide live betting services (accept in-game wagers).

 The above-discussed criteria operators are required to meet to provide online sports betting in Tennessee is applied to mobile wagering as well.
 The market is still very attractive given the number of high-profile professional sports teams in the state.
-We can probably expect the giants like DraftKings, FanDuel, Bet365, William Hill, BetMGM, or Ceasars to be the first to provide mobile sports betting in Tennessee.
+We can probably expect more sportsbooks from the giants like DraftKings, FanDuel, Bet365, William Hill, BetMGM, or Ceasars to join the mobile sports betting market in Tennessee.